Money Flow

 - Divergence between price and money flow can signal a trend change

-Money flow is calculated by combining price data (high, low, close) with volume.
-The most common method involves these steps: 1. **Calculate the Typical Price:** (High + Low + Close) / 3 2. **Calculate Raw Money Flow:** Typical Price × Volume 3. **Determine Direction:** If the current typical price is higher than the previous period's, the money flow is positive.
-If lower, it is negative.
-4. **Chaikin Money Flow (CMF):** The CMF indicator takes this a step further.
-It calculates the "Money Flow Multiplier" for each period: [(Close - Low) - (High - Close)] / (High - Low) This multiplier (ranging from -1 to +1) is then multiplied by volume to get Money Flow Volume.
-The CMF is the sum of Money Flow Volume over n periods divided by the sum of Volume over n periods.
-A CMF value above zero indicates bullish buying pressure (money flowing in), while a value below zero suggests bearish selling pressure (money flowing out).
-Traders watch for the indicator to cross the zero line or diverge from price action to generate signals.
+Money flow is calculated by systematically combining price data (high, low, close) with trading volume.
+The most common professional method involves these four specific steps: 1.
+Calculate the Typical Price: (High + Low + Close) / 3 for the given period.
+2. Calculate Raw Money Flow: The Typical Price is multiplied by the period's Volume (Typical Price × Volume).
+3. Determine Direction: If the current typical price is higher than the previous period's, the money flow is classified as "positive."
+If it is lower, it is "negative."
+4. Chaikin Money Flow (CMF): The CMF indicator takes this logic a step further.
+It calculates a "Money Flow Multiplier" for each period: [(Close - Low) - (High - Close)] / (High - Low).
+This multiplier (which ranges from -1 to +1) is then multiplied by the volume to derive the specific Money Flow Volume.
+The final CMF value is simply the sum of all Money Flow Volume over "n" periods divided by the total sum of Volume over those same "n" periods.
+A CMF value that resides above the zero line indicates a state of bullish buying pressure—capital is flowing into the asset.
+Conversely, a value below zero suggests bearish selling pressure—capital is exiting the position.
+Professional traders watch with intense focus for the indicator to cross the zero line or to begin "diverging" from the primary price action to generate their high-probability entry and exit signals.

 Key Elements of Money Flow Analysis